Destination Florida & Key West

 Going on one means being away from everything familiar and allowing your brain to idle into a kind of cleaning bliss.
 Miami is becoing a green, ecological city and a weekend in South Beach is always fun.

-I like the South Beach of yesterday with Art Deco buildings, museums and monuments, but also the new Art Basel Miami.
+Acctually I like the South Beach of yesterday with Art Deco buildings, museums and especially the new Art Basel Miami.

 In this dreamland at the southern tip of Miami Beach, you can choose your own adventure.